milvus-io/milvus/docs/design_docs/retrieve_entity.md

 Milvus supports one entity containing multiple vector fields and multiple scalar fields.

-When creating a collection, you can specify using the primary key generated automatically or the primary key user provided.
-If the user sets to use the primary key user provided, each entity inserted must contain the primary key field, otherwise the insertion will fail.
+When creating a collection, you can specify using the primary key generated automatically or the user-provided primary key.
+If the user sets to use the user-provided primary key, each entity inserted must contain the primary key field, otherwise, the insertion will fail.
 The primary keys will be returned after the insertion request is successful.

 Milvus currently only supports primary keys of int64 type.

-QueryNode subscribes to insert channel, and will determine whether to use the data extracted from insert channel or data processed by DataNode to provide services according to the status of a segment.
+QueryNode subscribes to the insert channel and will determine whether to use the data extracted from insert channel or data processed by DataNode to provide services according to the status of a segment.